 Day 1 Node states

 After Day 0, the Node transitions to the Onboard state where a data center technician (DCT) conducts final physical inspections and manages the cabling.
-After the DCT certifies the Node, CoreWeave automatically initiates Day 1 operations, moving the Node through a sequence of states, starting with Seatrial, to ready them for production deployment.Seatrial
+After the DCT certifies the Node, CoreWeave automatically initiates Day 1 operations, which move the Node through a sequence of states, starting with Seatrial, to ready it for production deployment.

-The Seatrial phase serves as a critical observation period, during which the Node is scrutinized for potential issues.
-Continuous automated monitoring covers the following areas:- Cabling: Proper connection of cables to their respective adapters.
+The Seatrial phase is a critical observation period during which CoreWeave scrutinizes the Node for potential issues.

 - Power: All power supplies function within their specified parameters.

-- Inventory Validation: Verification of the installation of correct GPUs, storage, memory, and other essential components.
+- Inventory validation: Verification of the installation of correct GPUs, storage, memory, and other essential components.

 Zap

-During the Zap state, the Node undergoes a comprehensive firmware upgrade process, affecting the GPU, PCI Retimer, BMC, BIOS, and other components.
-This procedure typically spans one to two hours.- Successful completion of the Zap state advances the Node to the Test state.
+During the Zap state, the Node undergoes a firmware upgrade process that affects the GPU, PCI Retimer, BMC, BIOS, and other components.

 Test

-During this 24-hour period the Node undergoes extensive testing designed to uncover any underlying hardware or software anomalies.
-This includes a set of proprietary testing and Node failure prediction capabilities:- Proprietary burn-in testing stress-tests compute, networking, and storage subsystems to catch early hardware faults before Nodes enter the production fleet.
+- Proprietary burn-in testing stress-tests compute, networking, and storage subsystems to catch early hardware faults before Nodes enter the production fleet.

 - Advanced chip-level testing performs deep diagnostics on GPU memory, interconnects, and compute performance to identify marginal or latent hardware issues.